 Analyzing Facebook's Unusual Options Activity

-Facebook (NASDAQ:FB) shares experienced unusual options activity on Wednesday.
-The stock price moved down to $348.05 following the option alert.
+Shares of Facebook (NASDAQ:FB) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved up to $350.48.

 - Sentiment: BEARISH